codeforamerica/streetscope/README.md

 # make sure elasticsearch is running, then:

-$ mv sample.env .env
+$ cp sample.env .env

+# create elasticsearch index on local elasticsearch instance

+$ curl -XPUT "localhost:9300/addresses/"
 ```

-Note where your OpenAddresses CSVs live on your computer.
-You can load more than one CSV into the geocoder at a time. **KEEP IN MIND** that the OpenAddresses schema does not include city, county, or state names, so there may end up being duplicates in your dataset if you use more than one CSV.
+Note where your OpenAddresses CSV(s) lives on your computer.
+You can index more than one CSV into the geocoder at a time. **KEEP IN MIND** that the OpenAddresses schema does not include city, county, or state names, so there may end up being duplicates in your dataset if you use more than one CSV.

 ```
 $ python index_addresses.py path/to/csv.csv path/to/another_csv.csv